SanMajur/acohat-college/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Aroma College, take a look at [acohat-college](https://acohat-college.vercel.app/)

 ## Deploy on Vercel